Nikon Z9 Camera Review

 The focus system is (usually) being fed information at 120 fps, which means that at the top "normal" frame rate of 20 fps for still photography, the camera is getting six frames of focus data for every frame you take.
 That helps the camera to perform excellent tracking on moving objects.

 Even more interesting is that those can all be silent speeds, as well.
-Indeed, the "shutter sound" of the Z9 is all electronic, too, imitating a mechanical shutter (Nikon has demonstrated the camera meowing instead, and has hinted at providing user changeable sounds).
+Indeed, the "shutter sound" of the Z9 is all electronic, too, imitating a mechanical shutter (Nikon added four new sounds with firmware 4.0).
 It's sort of eerie to be taking images without the camera producing noise.
 Besides turning on the imitation shutter sound, you can also turn on an imitation blackout (don't worry, it doesn't ever fully black out, it really just briefly dims a frame), or two different edge line patterns in the viewfinder that show up as an image is taken.
 You can also have the shutter sound only applied to headphones.
 If you don't want the camera to even produce VR, focus, or aperture sounds, not that those are particularly detectable, you can put it in Silent mode, though this will have an impact on frame rates.
 Also, you can't use flash in Silent mode.

 Of course, one of the important aspects of the Z9 is the body itself.
 Like previous Nikon DSLR flagships, the Z9 has an integrated vertical grip and a beefy, full metal frame.
 That frame is backed up with tons of sealing points.
 While Nikon demurs at providing an IP rating for the Z9, they do claim that it is well weather-sealed, and I've had the opportunity to test that several times so far, including in a full-on monsoon.
 I still try to keep my Z9 protected from the elements, but I'm not worried about casual mist or light rain.
 (One point: never rub the camera dry with a towel; always blot.
 Rubbing can press water into the joints, which you don't want.)